-In June 2003, the Board of Directors established the Nominating and Governance Committee to provide leadership and guidance to the Company, review and recommend new directors to the Board of Directors, establish the necessary Board committees to provide oversight to the Company, and make recommendations regarding committee membership.
-During the Company's year ended, Messrs.
-Mathis, Norby and Parven served as the members of the Nominating and Governance Committee, each of whom the Company's Board of Directors has determined to be an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards.
-During the year ended December 31, 2006, the Nominating and Governance Committee held four meetings.
+In June 2003, the Board established the Nominating and Governance Committee to provide leadership and guidance to Alexion, review and recommend new directors to the Board of Directors, establish the necessary Board committees to provide oversight to Alexion, and make recommendations regarding committee membership.
+Messrs.
+Mathis, Norby and Parven are the current members of the Nominating and Governance Committee, each of whom the Company's Board of Directors has determined to be an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards and the SEC rules and regulations.
+During the year ended December 31, 2007, the Nominating and Governance Committee held 5 meetings.
 The Nominating and Governance Committee Charter is posted on the Company's website at www.alexionpharm.com.